-We presented a systematic procedure to automate the design of transactional composite Web services.
-Our solution enables the selection of component Web services not only according to functional requirements but also to transactional ones.
-Transactional requirements are defined by designers and serve as an input to define both reliable composite Web services and coordination protocols used to ensure the consistency of their execution.
-On the one hand this service assignment approach can be used to augment existing Web services composition systems (Agarwal, Dasgupta, et al. 2005) as it can be fully integrated in existing functional matchmaking procedures.
-On the other hand, our approach defines adaptive coordination rules that can be deployed on Web services coordination specifications (Langworthy, 2005) in order to increase their flexibility.
-Besides, the theoretical results presented in this chapter have been integrated into an OWL-S matchmaker as a proof of concept.
+Besides, a complete transactional framework based on the Web services technologies has been implemented as a proof of concept of our theoretical results.
+On the one hand the business partner assignment procedure we designed can be used to augment existing composition systems (Agarwal, Dasgupta, et al. 2005) as it can be fully integrated in existing functional match-making procedures.
+On the other hand, our approach defines adaptive coordination rules that can be deployed on recent coordination specifications (Langworthy, 2005) in order to increase their flexibility.